aiqm/torchani/torchani/cuaev/README.md

 # CUAEV
 CUDA Extension for AEV calculation.
-Performance improvement is expected to be ~3X for AEV computation and ~1.5X for overall training workflow.
+Performance improvement is expected to be ~3X for AEV computation and ~1.5X for energy training, 2.6X for energy+force training.

 ## Requirement
 CUAEV needs the nightly version [pytorch](https://pytorch.org/) to be able to work.